doenietzomoeilijk/acme-tiny-helper/README.md

 ./generate.sh
 ```

 and wait for the magic to happen.
+CSR files will be generated into csrs/, keys
+will be generated in keys/, and certificates will be stored in certificates/.
+CSRs and account/domain keys will be re-used.

 ## In case of problems...